bokeh/bokeh/sphinx/source/docs/user_guide/data.rst

 have columns that correspond to the columns of the ``DataFrame``.
 The naming of the columns follows these rules:

-* The index of the ``DataFrame`` will be reset, so if the ``DataFrame`` has a named index column, the ColumnDataSource will also have a column with this name.
+* If the ``DataFrame`` has a named index column, the ColumnDataSource will also have a column with this name.
 * If the index name is ``None``, the ColumnDataSource will have a generic name: either ``index`` (if that name is available) or ``level_0``.